srivp365/lol_analyzer/README.md

 # League of Legends Analyzer

-A full-stack project that provides meaningful feedback and an aggregation of statistics to improve a summoner's gameplay!

 ## 🌟 Highlights

 - Robust ETL (Extract, Trasnform, Load) data ingestion pipeline that parses deeply nested / multi-layered data from api responses and turns it into a noramalized relational database
 - Used custom memory-efficient deduplication methods (use of sets) as a means of handling data quirks (overlapping frames, duplicate time frames)
-- Transforms raw match variables into dynamic, real-time coaching analytics, including laning phase gold deltas, vision control tracking, and CS benchmarking
 - Implemented a Redis caching layer with a 1-hour TTL on heavy analytical endpoints, drastically reducing PostgreSQL load and ensuring sub-millisecond response times on dashboard reloads.
-- Fully containerized stack utilizing FastAPI, React+TypeScript, and PostgreSQL (with redis for repeat requests in a short time) deployed to Oracle Cloud Infrastructure (OCI).
+- Fully containerized stack utilizing FastAPI, React+TypeScript, and PostgreSQL (with redis for repeat requests in a short time) deployed on a VM.Standard.E2.1.Micro on OCI.

 ## ℹ️ Overview

-The purpose of this software is to take the raw data from the riot api and to build out a dashboard where users can see information such as gold difference between you and your direct enemy (opponent team player who's holding the same position as you), creep score, performance index etc. These may be things you can simply see during the game, but when you're in the middle of a league game and the opps are rage baiting you it's unlikely for you to pay attention to the stats that truly matter.
-This acts as a way for the user to get a bird-eye view of their current performance and see their pain points (low CS, kills/assists per death etc.) to work on improving their game play.
+A small app I developed for users to be able to review their League of Legends statistics, things like CreepScore /min, Lane phase diff, Gold difference between you and your direct opposition alongside other statistics provided by the Riot API.
+The hope is for players to be able to have a more active understanding of where they're falling behind the competition (I'm not collecting enough gold, not killing enough creeps, dying more often than securing kills) and be able to pay more attention to this during future games!

 ## ⬇️ Installation Instructions

-To run this project locally, you will need **Python 3.10+**, **Node.js 18+**, and **Docker** installed on your machine.
-You will also need a [Riot Games Developer API Key](https://developer.riotgames.com/).
+To run this project locally, you will need **Python 3.10+**, **Node.js 18+**, and **Docker** installed.
+Don't forget to grab an API key from riot!

-> **⚠️ Important Note on Riot API Keys:** Standard development keys expire every 24 hours.
-If the backend fails to ingest data with a 401/403 error, you must regenerate the key in the Riot Developer Portal and restart the backend server.

 ### 1. Database (PostgreSQL)